johnny49r/watt-iz/README.md

 of the device.
 Demos and applications can operate standalone from the SD card, while users who want to build or modify firmware can use a normal PC-based development workflow.

+Cloud speech services are required for some demo’s and app’s.
+These services are accesed via API keys from google and/or openAI to access services such as speech-to-text, text-to-speech, translate, and chat GPT access.
+See the section How to Acquire API Keys.

 ## Hardware Features
 The Watt-IZ project hardware is packaged on a 100mm x 60mm PCB.
 The following describes the hardware capabilities of each major section: